keithbuhler/keithbuhler.github.io/philosophy-3-major.md

 Every employer, company, family — virtually every human group — lives and breathes cooperative collaboration.
 A philosophy major means you have engaged in hundreds of hours of careful conversation, problem-solving, and verbal interaction especially in a group.

 ### Philosophy develops **creativity**:
 Innovation drives business, law, science, and medicine.
 While employers are increasingly desperate for it, many educational practices actually stifle our native creativity.
-A philosophy major means you have spent years encouraging (nay, demanding) the acquisition of the invaluable habit of [thinking outside the box.]( "To Beat the Market, Hire a Philosopher", New York Times.s)
+A philosophy major means you have spent years encouraging (nay, demanding) the acquisition of the invaluable habit of [thinking outside the box.](http://www.nytimes.com/1999/01/10/business/mutual-funds-report-beat-market-hire-philosopher-bill-miller-rethinks-value.html?pagewanted=all)

 ### Philosophy develops **curiosity**:
 As children, everyone philosophizes.
 Somewhere along the way, most of us lose that curiosity.
-Einstein or somebody said “Never lose a holy curiosity.”
+Somebody (probably not Einstein) said “Never lose a holy curiosity.”
 A philosophy major means you have cultivated this innate germ, however small, into a disciplined, reliable skill you can apply to any area of life.

 ## Philosophy majors excel in a [wide variety of careers](http://www.guardian.co.uk/education/2007/nov/20/choosingadegree.highereducation):
 Who majored in philosophy?
 Your professors.
 But not *just* your professors.
-I mean, if studying philosophy is good enough for Han Solo, it’s good enough for you.
+I mean, if studying philosophy is good enough for [Han Solo](http://content.time.com/time/specials/packages/article/0,28804,1988080_1988093_1988088,00.html), it’s good enough for you.

 Philosophy departments have churned out a one or two people you may have heard of, including: